peytoncordero/DRI25/html-css.md

 <a> </a>
 ```

-Within the <a> tag, you'll need a hyperlink reference, or href, to direct a link to a specific desitionation.
+Within the <a> tag, you'll need a hyperlink reference, or href, to direct a link to a specific destination.

 ```html
 <a href=""> </a>